hugoflug/hisp/README.md

 Hisp is a dialect of Lisp, with an interpreter written in Haskell.

 # Data types
-Hisp has 7 data types:
+Hisp has 8 built-in data types:

 - `int` written like `125`, `0`
 - `bool` written like `true`, `false`